-On September 14, 2023, Gov. Kathy Hochul signed a Bill (S. 4878-A/A. 398A) which amends Section 590 of the Labor Law.
+On September 14, 2023, Gov. Kathy Hochul signed a Bill (S. 4878-A/A. 398A) which amended Section 590 of New York Labor Laws.

 Here is what employers need to know regarding the updates around unemployment benefits notices.